Fees and scholarships

 - The University of Tampere global student award for academic excellence scholarships cover 100% of the tuition fees and include a 7,000 € annual scholarship to cover the student’s living expenses during the two-year Master’s degree programme.

-During the admissions process, the applicants have the possibility to indicate their wish to apply for the scholarships.
-The decision on the granted scholarship will be communicated to the applicant together with information on admission.
+During the application process, you have the possibility to indicate your wish to apply for the scholarships.
+The decision on the granted scholarship will be communicated to you together with information on admission.

 The scholarship recipients’ progress in studies will be monitored each semester.
-In order to qualify for the scholarship in the second year, the student must earn at least 55 credits as detailed in the personal study plan.
+In order to qualify for the scholarship in the second year, you must earn at least 55 credits as detailed in the personal study plan.

 Unfortunately we cannot grant a scholarship to all new students at admission.
-However, if a fee-paying new student does very well in studies during the first year of studies, i.e. finishes 65 ECTS credits with a GPA no less than 3/5, those students may apply in August 2018 for the following UTA grant
+However, if a fee-paying new student does very well in studies during the first year of studies, i.e. finishes 65 ECTS credits with a GPA no less than 3/5, those students may apply after the first year of studies for the following UTA grant

-The Centre for International Mobility (CIMO), a national agency, awards and administers scholarships for international students, postgraduate students (after Master-level), researchers (postgraduates after Master-level degree or postdoctorates), teachers and administrational staff of universities.
+Finnish National Agency for Education (EDUFI) awards and administers scholarships for international students, post-master students, researchers (post-master or post-doctoral), teachers and administrational staff of universities.